Principal Product Manager, .NET Multi-platform App UI

-David is a Senior Program Manager for Mobile Developer Tools at Microsoft, focused on Xamarin.Forms.
+David is a Principal Product Manager for .NET at Microsoft, focused on .NET MAUI.
 A .NET developer since 2002, and versed in a range of programming languages, David has developed web, environmental, and mobile experiences for a wide variety of industries.
 After several successes with tech startups and running his own software company, David joined Microsoft to follow his passion: crafting tools that help developers create better app experiences.
 When not at a computer or with his family, David is running through the woods.

 Yesterday at Microsoft Connect(); 2018 we announced our plans for Xamarin.Forms 4.0 and shared a public preview.
 Let's now take a deeper look at the big changes, starting with Xamarin.Forms Shell, and then touch some of the other highlights.

 The Xamarin.Forms team has been working closely with our open-source community to help fill in the “little things”.
 Things you’ve told us are important to building your mobile apps and being supremely productive in the process.
 Since Xamarin.Forms 3.0 shipped at Build 2018, we have been collaborating with you to deliver over 20 new features and fixes.
 With many more on the roadmap!

 Support for iOS 12 and Xcode 10 to accompany Apple’s Xcode Gold Master (GM) release has just been announced!
 We have also published updated documentation and samples to help you quickly get started with all the latest new features.
 Now, build your Xamarin.iOS (and of course Xamarin.Forms for iOS) applications with Xcode 10 GM and submit your iOS 12, tvOS 12, and watchOS 5 applications to the Apple App Store.